Your degree in Ancient Mediterranean and Near Eastern Studies

 Explore career possibilities

-Career opportunities vary across a range of fields including business, law, archaeology, finance, media, communications, non-profit organizations, education, and others.
+AMNE opens a variety of career paths, and our alumni have succeeded working in everything from international relations to consulting to academia.
+Career opportunities vary across a range of fields including law, archaeology or cultural heritage management, education, finance, media, communications, non-profit organizations, and others.

 • Archaeological technician